hypertrack/hyperlog-android/README.md

 ```
 * Get the number of batches using `HyperLog.getDeviceLogBatchCount`.
 * Developer can manually delete the logs using `HyperLog.deleteLogs`.

+## Documentation For Android using Kotlin
+Read the different methods and how to implement HyperLogs in Android using Kotlin [here](https://medium.com/better-programming/how-to-implement-hyperlog-with-kotlin-in-android-21f34a950c83?source=friends_link&sk=53464e017b4a5db6a81a586e61b03e43).

 ## Contribute
 Please use the [issues tracker](https://github.com/hypertrack/hyperlog-android/issues) to raise bug reports and feature requests.
 We'd love to see your pull requests, so send them in!